Isilin/Filedepot/README.txt

 Dependencies
 ------------
  * Content, FileField

+ Organic Groups is not required but if you install the modules 'og' and 'og_access', then you will be able to manage folder access via organic groups.
+ The module will automatically detect if both modules are enabled and will only show the group options for permissions once both 'og' and 'og_access' modules are enabled.

 Requirements
 ------------
  PHP 5.2+ and PHP JSON library enabled.
  Flash 10.x Addon installed in the browser.

 Install
 -------